 - What will you pay as a commission for a conversion?

 What is considered a conversion can vary based on your marketing goals.
 Identify which campaigns provide a higher conversion rate, allow you to decrease costs, make campaign adjustments and increase revenue.

 Conversions can include:

-- Pay per lead: pay affiliates for any lead generation, like a trial sign up.
+- Pay per lead: pay affiliates for any lead generation, like a trial sign-up.